Skip to content

 The payback period depends on the cost of training, how much the day rate increases as a result, and how many days per year are actually billed.
 A modest rate increase across a busy year can recover costs surprisingly quickly, while lower utilisation stretches the timeline.
 This calculator can help illustrate that.

-Should I count my time as a cost when doing a course?
+Count my time as a cost when doing a course?

-It is worth considering, yes — time spent learning is time not spent on billable work, so there is a real opportunity cost involved even if the course itself is free or low-cost.
+It is worth noting, yes — time spent learning is time not spent on billable work, so there is a real opportunity cost involved even if the course itself is free or low-cost.
 Factoring in an hourly rate during study hours gives a more complete picture of the total investment.
 This calculator can help illustrate that.

 What is a realistic rate increase after learning a new skill?